 Tip: Use the Filter by User ID option to prevent the log from capturing data from all users.

 |Common Services||Captures messages related to SBM Common Services.
 Useful for diagnosing issues with backlogs and Serena Work Center related requests.|

 |Solution Framework||Captures framework messages related to Serena Service Manager and Serena Release Control.
 This context only appears if you install one of these solutions.|

 After you have set the desired logging level for each context, you must click the Apply Runtime Configuration button for the changes to take effect.

-To reduce the allocated file size, enter a lower value, click Apply to save the change, and then click Apply again to shrink the database.
+To reduce the allocated file size, use the Restrict Log Size field.
+The default size is 3 GB.
+To successfully reduce the allocated file size, enter a lower value, click Apply to save the change, and then click Apply again to shrink the database.
 This sequence of operations allows SBM Configurator to perform a repair database operation that ultimately reduces the file size.